UNITN-KDI-2020/kdi-fhir/README.md

 Q&A project session with tutors.\
 Connection info:

 These meetings will take place after the explanation of the theory parts of each methodology's phase, as scheduled in the calendar of the KDI course (see KDI website).
-The time allocated for these meetings is 20 minutes, STRATING FROM 30 min AFTER THE BEGINNING OF THE LESSON.
+The time allocated for these meetings is 20 minutes, STARTING FROM 30 min AFTER THE BEGINNING OF THE LESSON.

-This means that, if the lesson will take place in Thursday the meeting will start at 16:00,\
+This means that, if the lesson will take place on Thursday the meeting will start at 16:00,\
-while if the lesson will take place in Friday the meeting will start at 15:00.
+while if the lesson will take place on Friday the meeting will start at 15:00.

 Below the Zoom connection coordinates: